AlkimeeGames/TagLayerTypeGenerator/README.md

 Path and AssemblyDefinition settings are set correctly, as the Generators use reflection against generated types to determine if new Tags or Layers have been added.
 It can only perform this reflection if it knows which Assembly Definition the generated types are compiled in.
 You can leave this set to none if Assembly Definitions aren't in use in the project.

-## LayerMasks finer details

-The Layer Type Generator creates two [Enums](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/enum) inside a single generated file.
-One is the layer identifier.
-The other is a LayerMasks Enum which can be used to combine multiple layers together to create a LayerMask.
-Due to the usage of the [Flags](https://docs.microsoft.com/en-us/dotnet/api/system.flagsattribute?view=netstandard-2.0) attribute, it becomes very straight forward to check for multiple layers in [Physics.Raycast](https://docs.unity3d.com/ScriptReference/Physics.Raycast.html) calls (for example) and can be used as a property on a gameObject, adjustable right in the inspector!

-The only downside to using Enum's for layers is the required explicit cast of the Enum to an int.
-This has little-to-no performance impact, whilst I gaining all of benefits mentioned above, such as the compile-time error checking and access as a property in the inspector.

 ## API and Extensibility